Maria Rivera-Trudeau, MBA

 Click here to learn more about celiac disease and mental health.
 Another article of interest published in Psychiatric Quarterly March 2012 titled Neurologic and Psychiatric Manifestations of Celiac Disease and Gluten Sensitivity.

 We are two health professionals who have turned our years of experience into helping others find accurate, reliable and inspiring information about how to live gluten free.

 Dive into our site to find recipes, knowledge, helpful tips and gluten-free products that will make your life – your family’s life – even more amazing.
 And simple!
 We are all about making gluten-free living easy and doable for every man, woman and child.

 We have a gluten-free story and we are all about hearing yours.
 Share with us today and be sure to tell us how we can best support you on this new – or continuous – gluten-free journey.

 The information on our website is free, but if you can, please make a small donation towards the running of the Live2BGlutenFree.com site.
 Just click on the PayPal DONATE button above.
 Thank you.

 Please support this website by supporting our affilliates.
 There is NO additional cost for you to do so.

-Just click on the Amazon icon below and sign into your account.
+Just click on the Amazon icon above and sign into your account.
 Then shop as you normally would.

 Amazon carries a wide selection of recipe books on gluten-free cooking as well as gluten-free food items.